Community Housing

 View Affordable Housing Guidelines

-Listed are a number of resources for those seeking rental housing.
+Listed are a number of resources for those seeking housing.

-• Good Deed Program: The Good Deed Program pays property owners to place a permanent deed restriction on their property that restricts occupancy to local employees.
+- Good Deed Program: The Good Deed Program pays property owners to place a permanent deed restriction on their property that restricts occupancy to local employees.
+Please reach out to the Housing Director to explore this opportunity at housing@crestedbutte-co.gov .

-• Launched in 2021, Green Deed will cover the assessment costs and energy efficiency upgrades for +/- 18 deed restricted homes in the Town of Crested Butte, on a first-come, fist serve basis.
+- Launched in 2021, Green Deed covers the assessment costs and energy efficiency upgrades for +/- 18 deed restricted homes in the Town of Crested Butte, on a first-come, first served basis.
 This program is administered by the Town's housing partner, the Gunnison Valley Regional Housing Authority.

 Paradise Park